-Roseanne Apologizes To Those Who Lost Jobs Due To Her “Stupid” Tweet, Claims She Was “Ambien Tweeting”
+Roseanne Barr’s Twitter All-Nighter: Walks Back Ambien Comments, Reacts To Sara Gilbert & More

 Another tweet includes a picture of Whoopi Goldberg wearing a graphic picture of Trump shooting himself, saying “Out of curiosity @ABC & @Disney this is okay with you?
 Hypocrisy on the Left is sickening!
 Your Pathetic! #BoycottABC #IStandWithRoseanne”

-Many of the retweets defended Barr’s comment about Jarrett saying that she really does look like an ape.
-One tweet pointed out how it’s the same as many compare Trump to an orangutan.
+Many of the retweets defended Barr’s comment about Jarrett, with one of them pointing out how it’s similar to the way Trump has been compared to an orangutan.

+Late into the night, Barr retweeted “Wow! unreal” to Roseanne star Sara Gilbert, who’d earlier called what she said about Jarrett “abhorrent,” and she told Roseanne actor Michael Fishman he threw her “under the bus” in another message.
+Barr also thanked followers for their “kind comments” and said “goodnight.”
+A few minutes later, she began retweeting and replying again.

+In answer to someone who suggested her repeated retweeting was a sign her apology was not sincere, Barr responded, “It was sincere, but there is just a limit of bullying I’m going to remain silent for.
+Go away.”

 Read more of her tweets and retweets below.